-The following two cases, Bolivia and Burkina Faso, Scenario 3 (see page 15), involve countries in which a longstanding authoritarian government had recently been ousted through civil resistance and a new democratic government has come to power.
+The following two cases involve countries in which a longstanding authoritarian government had recently been ousted through civil resistance and a new democratic government has come to power.
 Reactionary forces within the military then attempt to turn the clock back by staging a coup to reinstate authoritarian rule, but their efforts are soon reversed in a new wave of civil resistance that ousts the newly formed regime and restores democracy.